Radiation therapy for Wilms tumour

 External radiation therapy

 During external radiation therapy, a machine directs radiation through the skin to the tumour and some of the tissue around it.
-The radiation therapy team will base the size of the treatment area on the amount of cancer present.
+External radiation therapy is also called external beam radiation therapy.
+The size of the area treated with radiation therapy depends on the size of the tumour and how much the cancer has spread.
 Very young children may be sedated before radiation therapy to keep them still during treatment.

-Modern radiation techniques allow doctors to target the area to be treated much more accurately, while sparing as much surrounding normal tissue as possible.
+Doctors may use the following external radiation techniques to accurately target the area to be treated and spare as much surrounding normal tissue as possible.

-In 3D-CRT, the radiation oncologist uses MRI images to map the exact location and shape of the tumour.
-Several radiation beams are then shaped and aimed at the tumour from different directions to treat the tumour from all angles.
-Each individual beam is fairly weak and less likely to damage normal tissues.
+3D conformal radiation therapy (3D-CRT) has many beams of radiation directed at the tumour.
+The radiation oncologist uses a CT scan or an MRI to map the exact location and shape of the tumour.
+The radiation beams are then shaped and aimed at the tumour from different directions to treat the tumour from all angles.
+Each individual beam is fairly weak and less likely to damage normal tissue.
 A higher dose of radiation is delivered where the beams meet at the tumour.

-Some common side effects of radiation therapy to the abdomen used for Wilms tumour are:
+These are common side effects of radiation therapy to the abdomen for Wilms tumour:

-Some common side effects of radiation therapy to the chest used for Wilms tumour are:
+These are common side effects of radiation therapy to the chest for Wilms tumour:

 Other side effects can develop months or years after treatment for Wilms tumour.
 Find out more about late effects of treatments for Wilms tumour.